Search the Health Library

 School of Medicine

-Camp Sunrise is operated by a Camp Director, Staff Director, Programming Director, CIT Director, and a Medical Director from the Johns Hopkins Kimmel Cancer Center's Division of Pediatric Oncology.
+Camp Sunrise is operated by Camp Directors, Staff Director, Programming Director, CIT Director, and a Medical Director from the Johns Hopkins Kimmel Cancer Center's Division of Pediatric Oncology.
 All leadership staff, counselors and activity staff are volunteers.
 They devote over 100% of themselves to making sure that each and every child has an experience they will remember forever.
+In addition to a full week of fun-filled, camp-themed adventures, from polar bear swims to evening campfires, we also provide an environment that is safe, comfortable and medically supervised.

 Johns Hopkins Camp Sunrise Volunteers